xsojs/css/README.md

 The CSS class name is auto-generated and has a random unique code.

-You can specify the `name` you want or even the name's prefix using the `base name`.
+But you can specify the `name` you want or even the name's prefix using the `base name`.

 ```javascript
 const styles = {